bartongroup/slivka/sphinx-docs/python_client.rst

     >>> service.name
     'clustalo'

-Each :class:`.Service` object represents a single service on the server side.
+Each :class:`slivka_client.Service` object represents a single service on the server side.
 They provide access to service information as well as the submission forms needed to send new job requests to the server.

-A :class:`.Form` stores the collection of parameters needed to run a job.
+A :class:`slivka_client.Form` stores the collection of parameters needed to run a job.
-A new empty form is created every time :attr:`.Service.form` attribute is accessed or :meth:`.Service.new_form` method is called.
+A new empty form is created every time :attr:`slivka_client.Service.form` attribute is accessed or :meth:`slivka_client.Service.new_form` method is called.
 Forms are dictionary-like objects providing a view of the service input parameters, storing input values and mediating job submission to the server.
 Iterating over the form directly or accessing :attr:`fields` gives